Definition

 Deadlock

-A deadlock is a situation in concurrent computing where a set of processes are unable to proceed because each process is waiting for a resource held by another process in the set, forming a circular chain of dependency.
+A deadlock is a situation in concurrent computing where a set of processes are unable to proceed because each is waiting for a resource held by another in the set, forming a circular chain of dependency.

 Examples